-Davos restaurant owner fined for discrimination after sledge incident
+Davos restaurateur fined for discrimination after sledge incident

 Select your language